 F. Applicants for initial issuance, renewal, or reinstatement of permits shall list in their applications all reasonable and relevant information required by the board which may include but not be limited to all states in which they have applied for or hold permits as CPA firms and list any past denial, revocation, or suspension of a certificate, license, or permit by any other state.
-Each holder of or applicant for a permit shall notify the board in writing within thirty days after the occurrence of any change in the identities of partners, officers, shareholders, members, or managers whose principal place of business is in this state, any change in the number or location of offices within the state, any change in the identity of those persons in charge of such offices, and any issuance, denial, revocation, or suspension of a permit by any other state.
+Each holder of or applicant for a permit shall notify the board in writing within thirty days after the occurrence of any change in the identities of partners, officers, shareholders, members, or managers whose principal place of business is in this state, any change in the identity of those persons in charge of such offices, and any issuance, denial, revocation, or suspension of a permit by any other state.